bluebird75/winpdb/README.rst

 **Note from Philippe Fremy**

-*I started porting winpdb-reborn to Python 3 / Phoenix .
-This is still in progress.
-So: WINPDB ON PYTHON 3 IS BUGGY AND NOT WORKING.*
+*Port of winpdb-reborn to Python 3 / WxPython 4 is work-in-progress.
+There are still some rough edges.*

-*If you like winpdb and want it on python 3 please contribute a bit of your time to fix one or two bugs.
-With the help of everybody, we can make it work !
-It is on the master branch of this repo*
+*Please help by providing bug reports and ideally bug fixes.
+All pull requests are welcome.*

 Winpdb for Python 2 is maintained under the branch *winpdb-reborn-python2*